Posted on 1 Comment

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-[what immediately follows is the ending to James Stephens’ book – “The Crock of Gold”] :
+[what immediately follows is the ending to James Stephens’ novel – “The Crock of Gold”] :

 With wonder and delight, the daughter of Murrachu watched the hosting of the Shee. … The eyes of those who do not hesitate nor compute looked into her eyes, not appraising, not questioning, but mild and unafraid.
 The voices of free people spoke in her ears and the laughter of happy hearts, unthoughtful of sin or shame, released from the hard bondage of selfhood.
 For these people though many were one.
 Each spoke to the other as to himself, without reservation or subterfuge.
 They moved freely each in his personal whim and they moved also with the unity of one being … While she looked the dancing ceased, and they turned their faces with one accord down the mountain.
 Those in the front leapt forward, and behind them the others went leaping in orderly progression. … A little further and the bushes were green and beautiful, waving their gentle leaves in the quietude, and beyond again, wrapped in sunshine and peace, the trees looked on the world from their calm heights having no complaint to make of anything.